Hazelwood Power Station: Privatisation

 Hazelwood Power Station and associated mine were privatised by the Kennett government in 1996 after many years of downsizing under a 'structural efficiency' model undertaken by the then state Liberal government.
-It was sold for A$2.35 billion, and it operated as 'IPR-GDF SUEZ Hazelwood', an Australian public company, which was owned by UK company, International Power plc (91.8% share)- part of the GDF SUEZ group - and the Commonwealth Bank Group (the remaining 8.2%).
+It was sold for A$2.35 billion, and it operated as 'IPR-GDF SUEZ Hazelwood', an Australian public company, which was owned by United Kingdom company, International Power (91.8% share)- part of the GDF SUEZ group - and the Commonwealth Bank (the remaining 8.2%).
 The business office was near Morwell, 150 km east of Melbourne.
 Prior to January 2011, IPR-GDF SUEZ Hazelwood had been known as International Power Hazelwood and Hazelwood Power before that.

 After privatisation the new owners engaged in capital investment, with A$800 million invested in Hazelwood since 1996, such as replacement of boilers, rotors, turbines and the completion of an A$85 million project to reduce dust emissions by 80%.
 If Hazelwood had not been sold to private interests, activist groups say the SECV would have shut the station down in 2005.

 EES approval

 Before privatisation the power station was due to be decommissioned by the SECV by 2005, as had older plants at Newport and Yallourn.
 However, Hazelwood had its mining licence realigned by the Victorian Government along with EES approvals to move a river and a road on 6 September 2005.
 This agreement ensured security of coal supply to the plant until at least 2030 by allowing access to 43 million tonnes of brown coal deposits in a realignment of Hazelwood's mining licence boundaries that were originally set in 1996.
 Hazelwood returned over 160 million tonnes of coal to the State Government as part of that agreement.

 The agreement required Hazelwood to reduce its estimated emissions by 34 e6t and capped its total greenhouse output at 445 e6t of carbon dioxide over its life, after which point it may have been made to cease operation.
-However, credits for investment in renewable energy and low emission technology was expected to allow the business to operate within the cap and extend its life.
+However, credits for investment in renewable energy and low emission technology were expected to allow the business to operate within the cap and extend its life.
 In spite of this, the station was still decommissioned.

 Hazelwood's West Field development involved completing a new 7.5 km section of the Strzelecki Highway, replacing over 10 km of the Morwell River from an old concrete pipe into a natural open channel riverine setting, and acquiring privately owned land which was earmarked for future coal supply.
-Environment Victoria, Greenpeace and Australian Conservation Foundation opposed the development approvals, while business groups such as Minerals Council of Australia, VECCI, Aust Industry Group and Institute of Public Affairs welcomed the Government's decision.
+Environment Victoria, Greenpeace and Australian Conservation Foundation opposed the development approvals, while business groups such as Minerals Council of Australia, VECCI, Aust Industry Group and Institute of Public Affairs welcomed the government's decision.